I am a PhD candidate in the College of Information and Computer Sciences at UMass Amherst where I am a member of the

 for Perceptual Robotics (LPR) advised by

 Rod Grupen.
-During the summer of 2015 I was at TRACLabs in Houston, Texas developing
+During the summers of 2015 and 2016 I was at TRACLabs in Houston, Texas developing

 software for the NASA-GM Robonaut 2 and for a flexible manufacturing project.
 Before I came to UMass I was at Canisius College